 Immunizations help the body build resistance to a specific disease.
 Ask your primary care provider which immunizations you need.
 You likely received many immunizations as a child.
 However, other immunizations are given annually or need periodic boosters of vaccines to remain effective.
-You may also need new immunizations, depending on your medical history.
-Some cancer treatments, such as stem cell transplantation, can deplete or remove the protection that a previous immunization provided.
+You may also need new immunizations depending on your medical history.
+Some cancer treatments can deplete the protection that a previous immunization provided.

 Immunization Record

 Vaccine Date(s) Given Comments/ Reactions

 Flu (influenza)

 Tdap or Td (tetanus, diphtheria, pertussis)

 Shingles (recombinant zoster vaccine [RZV])

 Pneumococcal conjugate-PCV13

 Pneumococcal poly- saccharide-PPSV23

 Meningococcal A, C, W, Y-MenACWY

 Meningococcal- MenB

 MMR (measles, mumps, rubella)

 HPV (human papillomavirus)

 Chicken pox/ varicella (VAR)

 HepA (Hepatitis A)

 HepB (Hepatitis B)

 Hib (haemophilus influenzae type b)

 COVID-19 (SARS-CoV-2)

-Vaccines noted with an asterisk are not recommended for patients who have a weakened immune system.
+\Vaccines noted with an asterisk are not recommended for patients who have a weakened immune system.
 If the patient received these vaccines before the cancer diagnosis, there is no harm done.